aseriousbiz/abbot-docs/src/guides/parsing-arguments-c-sharp.md

 A few things to note.
 At the moment, we only support deconstructing up to a four-tuple.
 We can easily add a five-tuple or six-tuple in the future.
 But in most cases, four is enough.
 And if it's not, you can still deconstruct that fourth argument by casting it to @Serious.Abbot.Scripting.IArguments.

-If an argument is a mention, you can cast it to @Serious.Abbot.Scripting.IMentionArgument to access information about the mentioned user.
-Mentions are also in the @Serious.Abbot.Scripting.IBot.Mentions collection.
+If an argument is a mention, you can cast it to <xref:Serious.Abbot.Scripting.IMentionArgument> to access information about the mentioned user.
+Mentions are also in the <xref:Serious.Abbot.Scripting.IBot.Mentions> collection.

 Also, if the default argument parsing doesn't work for you, you can always access the full arguments with `Bot.Arguments.Value`.
 Python and JavaScript skills also receive the arguments as a collection in `bot.tokenized_arguments` and `bot.tokenizedArguments` respectively.
 They don't have the same deconstructors that the C# code does, but mainly because those languages already have similar list operations.